WILFRED JACKSON TAYLOR 1886–1921

 His name is on Saxondale Memorial (a late addition below Voce) but not on Radcliffe on Trent Memorial.

-By 1939 Eliza and her daughter Edna were living in Mansfield.
+Eliza and her daughter Edna were living in Mansfield.
 Edna married William Mallinder.
 Eliza died 1978, she had never remarried.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour